4 Sample Reading Comprehension Passages for Middle School

 The Allure of Choice

-The vast majority of a child’s life is spent being told what to do, so offering a pupil the chance to lead his own studies often provides enough incentive to work tirelessly at them.
-A great way to encourage enthusiastic essay writing is by allowing kids their individual choice of a book assignment, for a literary-style piece, or letting them choose an inspiring prompt, either from a list or from their imaginations, for a narrative assignment.
-Format and structure are still important, and minding them still required, but the freedom inherent in covering a topic of passion may well result in earnest work.
+A great way to encourage enthusiastic essay writing is by allowing kids their individual choice of a book assignment for a literary-style piece, or letting them choose an inspiring idea, either from a list or from their imaginations, for a narrative assignment.
+Following format and structure is still important, but the freedom students have in covering a topic of their choice may result in excellent work.

 A Question and Answer Period